FC Schalke 04: Friendships

 The fan-base of Schalke is connected, in a friendly way, with the supporters of 1.
-FC Nürnberg, Dutch club Twente, Vardar Skopie from North Macedonia, Spanish Club Sevilla F.C., Scottish club Heart of Midlothian and Polish club Górnik Zabrze.
+FC Nürnberg, Dutch club Twente, Vardar Skopie from North Macedonia, Spanish Club Sevilla F.C., Scottish club Heart of Midlothian,Italian club Salernitana and Polish club Górnik Zabrze.
 The friendship with Nürnberg is the oldest connection between two fan-bases in Germany.
 Before a match between both clubs, the official club songs are played.